 Organic marketing aims to create a sustainable, long-term strategy.
 Content marketing includes evergreen content.
 Evergreen content marketing remains relevant for a long time.

 On the contrary, paid marketing offers immediate results but may not have a lasting impact once the advertising budget is exhausted.
-As soon as the budget runs out, then you can’t expect any more traffic to your site or landing page.
+The moment the ad budget runs out, is the moment you stop getting any more traffic to your target page.

 When should you use the one over the other?